sharispe/sm-tools-evaluation/README.md

 The script also specifies two constraints that can be modified by editing the script.
 This must be required depending on your hardware configuration.
 The constraint we considered are:
-- memory consumption : processes cannot use more than 6Go memory
+- memory consumption: processes cannot use more than 6Go of memory
-- Time constraint : processes cannot take more than two hours
+- Time constraint: processes cannot take more than two hours

-If those constraints are not respected the execution of the program is stopped.
+If these constraints are not respected, the execution of the program stops.

-> Due to their performance GOSim and GOSemSim are not considered for the large tests.
+> Due to their performance, GOSim and GOSemSim are not considered for the large tests.
-> This can be modified modifying the script run.sh.
+> This can be modified editing the script run.sh.

 GOSim and GOSemSim do not have command line interfaces.
 We therefore developed two scripts which can be used to compute all the similarities for the pairs of entries (terms or gene products) contained in a file.